gantap1/gantap1.github.io/index.md

 layout: default
 ---

-# A bit about me.
+# A bit about me..

 I am **Pranav Sai Ganta**, a **Master's student in Computer Science at Virginia Commonwealth University (VCU)**, specializing in **Machine Learning, Generative AI, NLP, and MLOps**.
 My research focuses on **AI-driven optimization, NLP, LLM's and Mixture of Experts**.